How Many Deer Are Killed Each Year – A Heart-Breaking Situation for These Beautiful Creatures

 the top 10 states about animal vehicle collision

-The Worst State for Harvesting Deer Is New York (DEC)
+The Worst State for Harvesting Deer Is Georgia (Deer Association)

 There Were More Than 1.8 Million Deer Accidents from July 2022 to June 2023 (State Farm)

-Animal collisions declined from 2017 to 2018 from 1.34 million to 1.33 million, despite an additional 4 million new drivers.
-The odds of hitting a moose, elk, caribou, or deer is 1 in 167.
+Animal collisions declined from 2017 to 2018, from 1.34 million to 1.33 million, despite an additional 4 million new drivers.
+The odds of hitting a moose, elk, caribou, or deer are 1 in 139.
 Eyes on the road, people!

 Almost 120 People Are Killed Annually by Deer (ICB)